 One of the items that is easily overlooked as a survival resource is cardboard.
 Cardboard comes in many forms and shapes and is often readily available in an urban environment.
-We’ve included 10 Ways to Use Cardboard for Survival below.
+We’ve included 10 ways to use it for survival below.

 2. To Insulate Against Cold or Trap Heat

-4. Use to Make a Candle or Survival Burner
+4. To Make a Candle or Survival Burner

 5. Make a Sign